myang/Animal10/README.md

 ## Getting Started

 This sample code project runs on iOS 11.
-However, you can also use Vision and Core ML in your own apps on macOS 10.13, iOS 11, or tvOS 11.
+However, you can also use Vision and Core ML in your own apps on macOS 11 or iOS 14.

 ## Preview the Sample App